EmergingTechnologyInstitute/microscaler/README.md

 	$ docker run -t -d -P acmeair/microscaler-agent

 ## Using
-acmeair-netflix-docker/bin/configureasg.sh provides an example of running the microscaler by invoking the CLI from the host with ssh.
+acmeair-netflixoss-dockerloca/bin/configureasg.sh provides an example of running the microscaler by invoking the CLI from the host with ssh.

-*TODO - update the above URL/path accordingly to new github name*

-You may also ssh into the Microscaler container to use the Microscaler CLI and interact with the Microscaler components.
+You may also ssh into the microscaler container to use the microscaler CLI and interact with the microscaler components.

 ### Configuration file
-The Microscaler configuration file is located at:
+The microscaler configuration file is located at:

 ```bash
 /usr/local/microscaler/config/microscaler.yml
 ```

-Make sure that the address set for the docker daemon_url is set to the address of the interface docker0 in the docker host VM.
+Make sure that the address set for the docker daemon_url is set to the address of the interface docker0 in the docker host.
 If you make changes to the configuration you will need to restart microscaler components with the command:

 	$ supervisorctl restart controller healthmanager worker-launch worker-stop